Types of AV canal defects

 Preventive antibiotics are almost always recommended for people who have artificial valves or who’ve had repair with prosthetic material.
 Be sure to ask your doctor about what is right for your child.

-Reviewed by: Lauren Kane, MD and Ram Kumar Subramanyan, MD, PhD
+Reviewed by: Ram Kumar Subramanyan, MD, PhD